Jeanselme/NormalizedCompressionDistance/README.md

 # Normalized Compression Distance

-Implementation of Normalized Compression Distance described in (https://arxiv.org/pdf/cs/0312044.pdf)[Clustering by compression], with use of the distance in a clustering example and in order to compute Silhouette score.
+Implementation of Normalized Compression Distance described in [Clustering by compression](https://arxiv.org/pdf/cs/0312044.pdf), with use of the distance in a clustering example and in order to compute Silhouette score.

 ## Example
 The Jupyter notebook Example.ipynb shows the clustering of MNIST using this distance and the adapted silhouette score.